Bartlesville Radio » News » Heat Advisory in Effect Until 9 p.m.

 Heat Advisory in Effect Until 9 p.m.

-A heat advisory is in effect for much of northeast Oklahoma until 9 p.m.
-Monday.
+A heat advisory is in effect for much of northeast Oklahoma and southeast Kansas until 9 p.m.
+Tuesday.

-The National Weather Service in Tulsa issued the advisory for Osage, Washington, Nowata and Rogers counties, as well as Tulsa, Pawnee, Creek, Okfuskee, Okmulgee, Wagoner, Muskogee and McIntosh counties.

 Take extra precautions if you work or spend time outside.
 When possible, reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear light weight and loose fitting clothing when possible and drink plenty of water.